matuteiglesias/journal/content/Teaching/2024-06-07_Developed_Research_and_Publishing_Plans.md

 - Developed a guide on publishing strategies for textbooks and academic papers in economics.
 - Analyzed author-friendly publishers in Latin America, particularly in Argentina.
 - Conceptualized a framework for writing a book critiquing academia.
-- Formulated a publication [[strategy]] for an academic narrative book and essays.
+- Formulated a publication strategy for an academic narrative book and essays.

 ### Achievements
 - Established a comprehensive plan for upcoming research publishing sessions.
 - Drafted a detailed course outline for a graduate-level course.
 - Compiled a guide for publishing strategies and author-friendly publishers.
 - Developed a conceptual framework for a book on academia.
-- Outlined a publication [[strategy]] for academic narratives and essays.
+- Outlined a publication strategy for academic narratives and essays.

 ### Pending Tasks
 - Implement the schedule for research publishing sessions.
-- Finalize the course outline and implementation [[strategy]].
+- Finalize the course outline and implementation strategy.
 - Begin drafting the book on academia and initiate contact with publishers.